Information about COVID-19 and the Impact on STAR Classes*

-- After April 16th, you may call the office and request a cancellation and full refund for any class for any reason.
+- You may call the office and request a cancellation and full refund for any class for any reason.
 This suspension of our standard Cancellation, Reschedule & Refund Policy is in effect until July 1.

-- After April 16th, you may call the office and reschedule for a later course.
+- You may call the office and reschedule for a later course.

-- You may, at your own risk, attend class if the course is not cancelled.
+- You may, at your own risk, attend class if the course is scheduled to run.

 Enrolled and Planning to Attend?
 Please Read: